 What is a majority shareholder?

-A majority shareholder is one who holds more than 50% (i.e. a ‘majority’) of a company’s issued shares, thus having more power and control over the business than all other shareholders combined.
+A majority shareholder is one who holds more than 50% (i.e., a ‘majority’) of the company’s issued shares.
+As a result, they have more power and control over the business than all of the other shareholders combined.

 Any shareholder with a majority greater than 50% but less than 75% can pass ordinary resolutions without the approval of other members.
 Any shareholder with a majority of 75% can pass special resolutions without the approval of any other members.

 Why would someone own shares in a company?